Paul Nadal

 What can literature tell us about political economy and what can political economy tell us about literature?

 I am an interdisciplinary scholar working at the intersection of literature and economy, with a particular focus on Asian American and Philippine Anglophone literature.
-I read across literary and economic history and bring archival research to the study of 20th- and 21st-century fiction, developing a multiscalar reading practice that elaborates historical meaning contextually and in the form of the works themselves.
+I read across literary and economic history and bring archival research to the study of the novel.
+My method is defined by a reading practice that elaborates historical meaning contextually and in the form of the works themselves.

-I develop this archival and formalist method in my current book project, “Remittances, Literary & Economic,” the first sustained inquiry into the convergence between novels and remittances, or the money that migrant workers send home.
-Theorizing the concept of remittances as a heuristic for reading the interconnection between circulations of labor and value on the one hand, and circulations of ideas and texts on the other, the book uncovers the surprising role that English-language literature played in the twentieth-century transformation of the Philippines into one of the world’s largest exporters of labor.
-I have shared parts of the book project in progress at New York University, Harvard University, the University of the Philippines, the American University of Beirut, and the Institute for Critical Theory at Duke University.
+I develop this archival and formalist method in my current book project, “Remittances, Literary & Economic,” a study of novels and remittances in the Philippine diaspora.
+Theorizing remittances as a heuristic for reading the connections between the circulation of labor and value on the one hand, and the circulation of ideas and texts on the other, the book uncovers the surprising role that English-language literature played in the twentieth-century transformation of the Philippines into one of the world’s largest exporters of labor.
+I have shared parts of the book project in progress at New York University, Harvard University, Yale University, the University of the Philippines, the American University of Beirut, and the Institute for Critical Theory at Duke University.

 I am also developing a second book project that extends my ongoing interest in literary and economic history.
-The project reconstructs the Cold War evolution of neoliberalism and the global knowledge economy by turning to Asian American literature to uncover what I call the “Asian American character of human capital, logistics, and automation.”
+The project reconstructs the Cold War evolution of neoliberalism and the ascendance of the so-called knowledge economy by turning to Asian American literature to uncover what I call the “Asian American character of human capital, logistics, and automation.”
 A chapter from this project, on how Chicago School human capital theory remade the model minority myth, was published in the August 2023 issue of Representations.

 Background